 - Unit Plan:

-In this lesson students will use a graphic organizer to brainstorm information about their lives.
-This information will be used to provide the inspiration for a graphic timeline.
+In this lesson, students will use a graphic organizer to brainstorm information about their lives.
+Then, their life stories will be used to provide the inspiration for a graphic timeline.

 - Utilize brainstorming techniques in a writing exercise.